R512 (South Africa): Pampoen Nek Pass

-As of 2018, the South African National Roads Agency (SANRAL) was constructing a shortcut for the R512 Route, from its intersection with the R560 route (north-west of Broederstroom) northwards up to just north of where the R512 and the R104 route split (west of The Elephant Sanctuary of Hartbeespoort), where there is a ramp onto the N4 Platinum Highway West, in a highway format.
+The South African National Roads Agency (SANRAL) constructed a shortcut for the R512 route, from its intersection with the R560 route (north-west of Broederstroom) northwards up to just north of where the R512 and the R104 route split (west of The Elephant Sanctuary of Hartbeespoort), where there is a ramp onto the N4 Platinum Highway West, in a highway format.
+A company named Zutari was called on in 2008 to do a geotechnical analysis to determine the approximate quantity of suitable material in the dyke of the cutting followed by a slope stability analysis, with the project being launched in April 2017 by Aveng-Lobocom Joint Venture.

-The R512's junction with the R560 west of Hartbeespoort Dam is an off-ramp junction and the next and last junction just north of the R104 and R512 junction west of the Elephant Sanctuary is also an off-ramp interchange before the freeway goes westwards to join the N4 West.
+The R512's junction with the R560 west of Hartbeespoort Dam is an off-ramp junction and the next and last junction just north of the old R104 and R512 junction west of the Elephant Sanctuary is also an off-ramp interchange before the freeway goes westwards to join the N4 West.

 It was built to reduce the traffic that occurs on the older longer section of the R512 through Damdoryn, which is also labelled as a high accident zone adjacent to Kosmos Village.
-It is meant to be a shortcut and to reduce the distance for travelers using the R512 to either join the N4 Highway West to Rustenburg & Sun City or to go to Brits.
+It is meant to be a shortcut and to reduce the distance for travelers from the Johannesburg Municipality and Pretoria West using the R512 to either join the N4 Highway West to Rustenburg & Sun City or to go to Brits.
 To some extent, this new route also reduces the traffic on the R511 route, which passes on the other side of the Hartbeespoort Dam (through Hartbeespoort Central) on its way to Brits, and long distance movements will no longer have to interfere with local traffic.
-This new road is to be used by motorists who want to travel from the Johannesburg Municipality (Sandton & Randburg) (and nearby areas, like Pretoria West) to cities like Brits, Sun City and Rustenburg.

 On 3 September 2020, the Minister of Transport, Fikile Mbalula, together with the South African National Roads Agency and the Madibeng Local Municipality, officially opened the new road.
 This route, known as the Pampoen Nek Highway, is 6 kilometres in length from the R560 interchange to the interchange where the R512 turns north towards Brits (6 kilometres shorter than the old Z-shaped route passing by Kosmos Village, Damdoryn and the Elephant Sanctuary).
+It cost R377 million to build.